liamaxelrod/DIT356-T6-Project/README.md

 ●  UI Dentist client:  Vue.js 2, Vue-Mqtt
 ●  User authentication management:  Auth0 / Firebase,  Express, Node.js, Mqtt
 ●  Time booking management:  Express, Node.js, Mqtt
-●  Dentists office location map:  Express, Node.js, Mqtt,  Leaflet.js / Google maps API /
+●  Dentists office location map:  Express, Node.js, Mqtt,  Leaflet.js / Google maps API / openlayers
-openlayers

 ### Example use Case:
 ![Sequence diagram](./img/SeqDiagram.png "Sequence diagram")
 ## Architecture decisions and tactics
 ### ASRs:
-- **Availability**: Given the fact that the system shall provide dentist  appointment bookings for all citizens
+- **Availability**: Given the fact that the system shall provide dentist  appointment bookings for all citizens of Gothenburg.
-of Gothenburg.
-- **Simplicity**:  Given the fact that the system will serve a single purpose, simplicity becomes
+- **Simplicity**:  Given the fact that the system will serve a single purpose, simplicity becomes important.
-important.
 This is also reflected in the architectural styles that have been chosen.
 - **Performance**:  Given that this system will be used yearly by more than half a million users, it shall be able to handle thousands of concurrent users.
 This can be achieved using a "publish and subscribe" architecture as it provides light-weight messaging.
 ### Design decisions regarding components:
 We have chosen to implement four different components to create a modular and well structured system:

-●  UI (GUI) User client
+●  UI User client
 ●  UI Dentist client
 ●  User authentication management
 ●  Time booking management